 Cardiac catheterization is a procedure done on the heart using a thin, flexible tube (catheter).
-It’s performed by a cardiologist trained to treat heart problems with catheters.
-The procedure lasts about 2–4 hours.
+It’s done by a cardiologist specially trained to treat heart problems using these catheters.
+The procedure lasts about 2 to 4 hours.
 It takes place in a catheterization laboratory.
 You’ll stay in the waiting room during the procedure.

-During the procedure: Your child is given medication (sedative or anesthesia) to help him or her relax and not feel pain during the procedure.
+During the procedure.
+Your child is given medicine (sedative or anesthesia) to help him or her relax and not feel pain during the procedure.
 A breathing tube may be placed in your child’s trachea (windpipe).
 Special equipment monitors your child’s heart rate, blood pressure, and oxygen levels.
-The catheter is inserted into a blood vessel in the groin.
-With the help of live x-rays, the catheter is advanced up through this blood vessel into the heart.
+The catheter is inserted into an artery in the groin.
+With the help of live X-rays, the catheter is advanced up through the artery to the aorta where the defect is.
 Contrast dye may be injected through the catheter.
-The dye allows the inside of the heart to be seen more clearly on x-rays.
+The dye allows the inside of the aorta to be seen more clearly on X-rays.
 A balloon at the end of the catheter is used to widen the narrowed area.
 A wire mesh tube (stent) may also be placed to prevent narrowing from occurring again.
 Once the narrowed area has been widened, the catheter and balloon are removed.

-After the procedure: Your child is taken to a recovery room.
+After the procedure.
+Your child is taken to a recovery room.
 You can be with your child during much of this time.
-It may take 1–4 hours for the medication to wear off.
+It may take several hours for the medicine to wear off.
 Pressure is applied to the catheter insertion site to limit bleeding.
 The doctor or nurse will tell you how long your child needs to lie down and keep the insertion site still.
 Your child is cared for and monitored until he or she can leave the hospital.
 An overnight hospital stay is usually required after this procedure.